 Table 1.
-The Technology Readiness Level (TRL) and its indicators [9]

-- (a) Assumptions and basic laws have been determined; - (b) Literature on theoretical and empirical is available; - (c) The research hypothesis that will be developed to the next level already exists.

-TRL 2 Concept formulation and application are available, with the following indicators:

-- (a) Equipment and systems to be used have been identified; - (b) Theoretically and empirically, this technology is applicable - (c) Theoretical and empirical designs have been identified - (d) technology components have been characterized and mastered - (e) Preliminary analysis shows that the main functions are working as expected

-TRL 3 Experimental proof of concept:

-- (a) The concept has been proven by laboratory experiments - (b) Technological elements have been modelled and the simulation works as expected - (c) The fabrication process is guaranteed to be carried out - (d) The prototype simulation can operate well in the real environment

-TRL 4 The system is complete and satisfactorily demonstrated in the real environment:

-- (a) A pilot project has been created - (b) All materials and manufacturing methods are available - (c) The system is ready for production at a real scale

-TRL 5 Technology is ready to be applied in the real field:

-- (a) Technology at full scale has been proven in the actual field

-- (b) No significant design changes

-- (c) An investment estimate has been made
+The Technology Readiness Level (TRL) and its indicators [9] TRL 1 The basic principles have been researched and reported, with the following indicators: (a) Assumptions and basic laws have been determined; (b)Literature on theoretical and empirical is available; (c) The research hypothesis that will be developed to the next level already exists.
+TRL 2 Concept formulation and application are available, with the following indicators: (a) Equipment and systems to be used have been identified; (b) Theoretically and empirically, this technology is applicable (c) Theoretical and empirical designs have been identified (d) technology components have been characterized and mastered (e) Preliminary analysis shows that the main functions are working as expected TRL 3 Experimental proof of concept: (a) The concept has been proven by laboratory experiments (b) Technological elements have been modelled and the simulation works as expected (c) The fabrication process is guaranteed to be carried out (d) The prototype simulation can operate well in the real environment (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (a) A pilot project has been created (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (a) A pilot project has been created (b) All materials and manufacturing methods are available (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (a) A pilot project has been created (b) All materials and manufacturing methods are available (c) The system is ready for production at a real scale (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (a) A pilot project has been created (b) All materials and manufacturing methods are available (c) The system is ready for production at a real scale TRL 5 Technology is ready to be applied in the real field: (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (a) A pilot project has been created (b) All materials and manufacturing methods are available (c) The system is ready for production at a real scale TRL 5 Technology is ready to be applied in the real field: (a) Technology at full scale has been proven in the actual field (d) The prototype simulation can operate well in the real environment TRL 4 The system is complete and satisfactorily demonstrated in the real environment: (a) A pilot project has been created (b) All materials and manufacturing methods are available (c) The system is ready for production at a real scale TRL 5 Technology is ready to be applied in the real field: (a) Technology at full scale has been proven in the actual field (b) No significant design changes

-- (d) All the documentation is complete
+(d) All the documentation is complete